-You can now enter your data service provider's details into the appropriate boxes.
+You can now enter your provider's data service details into the appropriate boxes.

-Alternatively select you network from the dro down list of presets vii.
+Alternatively select your network from the drop down list of presets vii.
 Time(s) Data sent - Here you specify the Call Out requirement for the logger.
 There are 2 modes available, SMS and UDP.
 SMS is a one way unacknowledged data transfer service using the common text messaging service.
 UDP is a true 2 way confirmed data transfer process via the internet over a GPRS connection.
 Both have advantages, however HWM recommends UDP wherever possible as this offers the most secure method of data transfer.